A Comprehensive Guide On Running A Limited Company

 Tax Filing And Annual Accounts

 Directors have a responsibility to file company tax returns with HMRC to calculate their corporate tax liability.
 Also, they need to file the annual accounts with the Companies House.
 Make sure directors file returns and pay tax within the required time period for each.
+If you are just starting up and are completely new to the experience of being a director, you can appoint specialist accountants for startups, to help you with complicated accounting and tax matters.

 Human Resource Acquisition